 Companies looking for A level students often attend recruitment fairs in local areas.
 Local newspapers and company websites will provide the information regarding these events.
 Any opportunities we are sent as a school will be advertised in assembly.

 Some good websites for writing a CV can be

-https://barclayslifeskills.com/families/
+The Barclays Life Skills Hub has some excellent resources for students and families: https://barclayslifeskills.com/families/